efdesign/javaFxFrauds/README.md

-# Real-Time Fraud Detection with JavaFX & Kafka
+# Real-Time Fraud Detection with JavaFX & Kafka (interview demo app)

 A distributed fraud detection system that simulates Alpaca stock transactions and detects fraudulent patterns in real-time using Kafka and JavaFX.